ThreeDeeJay/MSSOAL/README.md

 ## License

-MIT License — see LICENSE file.
+GPLv3 License — see LICENSE file.
 OpenAL Soft is distributed under the LGPL 2.1.